Artistic & Music Director

 In addition to his work in opera, he has conducted musicals with Cock-pit-in-Court and various area dinner theaters.
 Internationally he has performed twice at the Kanagawa Theater Festival in Japan as well as in Shanghai, China.
 In 1994 Mr. Gretz was appointed conductor of the Gettysburg Symphony Orchestra, a position he held for 10 years.
 In 2004 he founded the Maryland Philharmonic Orchestra and continued as artistic director and conductor until 2008.
 Mr. Gretz was named Professor Emeritus upon retiring from teaching at CCBC where he taught music theory for 41 years.
 His theory textbook “Music Language and Fundamentals”, published by McGraw Hill is used throughout the U.S. and Canada.
 Mr. Gretz is also the organist and choir director at the University Baptist Church in Baltimore, a position that he has held for over 25 years.

 Known throughout the region, Stage Director Braxton Peters, has performed in or directed over eighty operas and musicals.
-In his twenty-six years with Annapolis Opera he has directed numerous productions including Don Giovanni, La Bohème, Romeo et Juliette, Tosca, Carmen, Madama Butterfly, L’elisir d’amore, La traviata, The Student Prince, The Mikado, Die Fledermaus, Die Zauberflöte, Il barbiere di Siviglia, Rigoletto and Così fan tutte.
+In his twenty-eight years with Annapolis Opera he has directed numerous productions including Don Giovanni, La Bohème, Romeo et Juliette, Tosca, Carmen, Madama Butterfly, L’elisir d’amore, La traviata, The Student Prince, The Mikado, Die Fledermaus, Die Zauberflöte, Il barbiere di Siviglia, Rigoletto and Così fan tutte.
 Mr. Peters is well known as a performer in musical theatre, having stared in Sweeney Todd, My Fair Lady, The Secret Garden, Camelot, A Little Night Music, Follies and Man of La Mancha (a role he performed with Annapolis Opera and Virginia Opera companies).

 Mr. Peters teaches voice at the Community Colleges of Baltimore County, Essex and Catonsville campuses, and serves as the Stage Director for Little Patuxent Opera Institute, at Howard Community College.